Redesigning the Governance Stack Project

 The harms of today’s information economy — including misinformation, tech addiction, pervasive state and commercial surveillance, extremes of wealth and economic precarity, and growing entrenchment of data-driven bias and inequality — are tearing at the fabric of society.
 Our existing legal and regulatory institutions have failed to counter these harms.
 Nothing short of a complete overhaul will do.

 The Redesigning the Governance Stack Project is a multi-year effort to reinvent the institutions and tools we use to govern technology and technology companies.
 This effort prioritizes public accountability and strong public oversight.
 It seeks to restore and recenter the rule of law within a new institutional framework designed around information-economy needs and failure modes.
-This is a “full stack” effort, encompassing the sorts of implementation details that shorter term projects might propose but also extending down to rethink fundamental principles of regulatory organization and operation.
+This is a “full stack” effort, encompassing the sorts of implementation details that shorter-term projects might propose but also extending down to rethink fundamental principles of regulatory organization and operation.

-Currently, we have concept papers for two pillars: Regulatory Monitoring and Govtech Provisioning.
+Currently, we have concept papers for three pillars: Regulatory Monitoring, Govtech Provisioning, and Policy Mechanisms.
 Each paper is accompanied by a curated bibliography of useful sources.

 Pillar 1: Regulatory Monitoring